sto3014/ZattooPlugin/README.md

 ---

-* Opens current programs in Zattoo
+* Opens current program in Zattoo
 * Mark programs to be opened in Zattoo on start.
 * New in 1.5: Country channel list for Austria
 * New in 1.5: Create your own channel list